WPChill/imageseo-wordpress/readme.txt

 == Changelog ==

 = 1.2.6 (03-08-2020) =
-- Improved : Remove cache reportso that the data is always up to date
+- Improved : Remove cache report so that the data is always up to date
 - Improved : Image query improvement

 = 1.2.5 (03-01-2020) =